robertmuth/Cwerg/FE/Docs/tutorial.md

 import fmt

+; the program entry point
 fun main(argc s32, argv ^^u8) s32:
     fmt::print#("hello world\n")
     return 0

 ```

-Every file starts with a module stanza.
+Every file starts with a module stanza which only becomes interesting for generic modules.

-The type information in the function declaration follows the Go model
+The type information in the function declaration follows the Pacal model
 of identifier followed by type.
 Functions can only return one value.